TXWISSRX/2D-AR-HandInteract/readme.md

 - **Pointing**: Index finger extended to highlight or hover over an object.
 - **Pinch (Thumb + Index)**: Used to grab and move a highlighted object.
-- You don’t need to touch the object directly—just aim and pinch in the air!
+- You don’t need to touch the object directly just aim and pinch in the air!

 ---